ja-martinez/job-notifications/overview.md

 Since I'm not exactly sure of what features I may add in the future, I'll use a NoSQL database like MongoDB or DynamoDB if I want to use an AWS service.

+### Notifications

+To send notifications I can use AWS SNS or Twilio

 ### Running it

 I think I'll try to use lambda functions since there's no need to run a server all the time.
 I could also use a container with AWS Fargate.

+I have to find out the cost of running it and if I need to split it up into multiple functions.

+Try to see if I can check if db has changed before calling it (cache).
+Same for the API

 ### Viewing current jobs portal